Key Takeaways:

 - Adderall lasts longer than Ritalin, while Ritalin often acts more quickly.

-- Ocean Hills Recovery supports individuals who struggle with stimulant misuse or dependency.
+- Ocean Hills Recovery supports people who struggle with stimulant misuse or dependency, including prescription drugs like Ritalin and Adderall.

 ADHD Treatment Options: Ritalin vs Adderall